 AR also enables companies to encourage users to engage with real locations and materials.
 While supplying them with multiple layers of controllable audio-visual information.

 How they grow from CAD

 The uses of AR and VR in a business context are vast.
-The way they integrate with existing Computer Aided design tech and skills, makes it a much smaller step forwards than you may currently imagine.
+The way they integrate with existing Computer Aided design tech and skills.
+This makes it a much smaller step forwards than you may currently imagine.

 They enable constantly updated content to be quickly and smoothly transformed into data available to view on various platforms.
 This includes mobile and desktop devices for AR.
-For VR, they can be used to create content for such equipment as GearVR to provide a completely immersive experience.
+For VR, they can be used to create content for such equipment as GearVR.
+This provide a completely immersive experience.